 About this Project

 My name is John Hamerlinck.
 I have decades of experience in the public, private, nonprofit, and education sectors.
 I have been collecting useful resources related to leadership, and social change for years.
+I am an experienced trainer and facilitator.
+If you’d like to talk about speaking or training opportunities, contact me through this site.

 This site is published in an effort to bring some clarity to topics related to creating change in the world.
 We’ll examine words, phrases, ideas, or concepts that benefit from side by side comparison.
 Examining these differences is important, because all of the concepts presented are related to getting things accomplished in the world.
 Those things could be learning and understanding, enterprise development, or working to create a specific social change in the world.